 A thought on flashing lights

 As you are likely aware, it’s not just the color of light that police vehicles use to signify their presence— the lights also flash.
+An led strobe light bar is a powerful way to get some attention!

 The reason for this is visibility, and because flashing police lights tend to be harder to ignore.
 Imagine that you’re trying to sleep at night, and there’s a light outside your window that is just a steady beam.
 It’d be annoying, but you could probably cope with it.
 However, if that emergency vehicle light was flashing, you’d likely find it much harder to ignore.